osohq/oso/docs/integration-guide.rst

     allow_filter(actor, "view", resource_type: Expense, filters) if
         ["location_id", "=", actor.location_id] in filters;

+While we have abstracted the policy slightly further and no longer need as many ``oso.allow()`` checks to complete the request, so must keep the filter in sync between oso and our code.
+Instead, we can make oso the authoritative source query filters that perform authorization.

 **Have oso output the filter**

 This is a similar structure to above, but instead the authorization filter is